Luos-io/Documentation/tutorials/your-first-service/create-a-package.md

  // Nothing to do here in the case of the lED because everything is made on event on Led_MsgHandler.
 }

-void Led_MsgHandler(service_t *service, msg_t *msg)
+// the new block to copy and paste void Led_MsgHandler(service_t *service, msg_t *msg)
 {
     if (msg->header.cmd == IO_STATE)